Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/python-primer.md

     especially when seeking support,
     as it makes it easier
     for experienced VapourSynth users
-    to understand
+    to understand the code
     and assist you!

 While writing your script,
 you should be mindful
 of the variables you write.
-A common mistakes beginners make is to use an older variable when they've filtered a clip and assigned it to a different variable.
+A common mistake beginners make is to use an older variable when they've filtered a clip and assigned it to a different variable.